aike/ksp_tester/README.txt

 is a KSP multi script function library.
 Its role is to provide testing functions for your test script and to run it.
 TestSender executes test commands in accordance with your test script.
-It sends note messages to target library via midi and sends assertion messages to TestReceiver.
+It sends note messages to target library via midi and sends test messages to TestReceiver.
-When assertion message received, TestReceiver checks status of target library and shows its result on the console.
+When test message received, TestReceiver checks status of target library and shows its result on the console.

               TestSender           Target Library          TestReceiver